Ster2024/countdown_timer/README.md

-This code provide a countdown time using javascript, css and html.
+This code provides a countdown time using javascript, css and html.